-Last date modified: 2025-Nov-19
+Last date modified: 2026-Jan-23

 You can create a summary of a transcript using Generative AI to quickly find relevant information for your case.
-Once a Transcripts Summary has been created, it can be viewed on the Native Viewer or if you have aiR for Case Strategy installed, you can also view a more detailed summary on the Case Home tab.
+Once a Transcript Summary has been created, it can be viewed on the Native Viewer or if you have aiR for Case Strategy installed, you can also view a more detailed summary on the Case Home tab.

-Transcripts Summaries can only be created for transcript files that are imported using transcript MDB data via Import/Export.
+Transcript Summaries can only be created for transcript files that are imported using transcript MDB data via Import/Export.
 To learn more, see Importing transcript MDB data for Processing via Import/Export.

 Before you begin

-- While the aiR for Case Strategy application installation is not required, we recommend installing it because it is designed to work with Relativity Transcripts and having both applications is the only way to experience the full capabilities of Relativity Transcripts.
+- While the aiR for Case Strategy application installation is not required, we recommend installing it because it is designed to work with Transcripts and having both applications is the only way to experience the full capabilities of Transcripts.

 - Import/Export utilizes Processing to capture transcript metadata, create a transcript document, link the attached audio/video files, and publish the transcript family to the workspace.
 The Viewer utilizes the Family Group field in order to properly display the transcript alongside the audio/video content.
 Please ensure that the Family Group field is mapped to your workspace before Publish commences.
+To learn more, see Mapping Processing Fields.

-Creating a Transcripts Summary
+Creating a Transcript Summary

 - Navigate to the Documents tab.